LENGTH: 8-10 hours

 Option 1: A group of 2-3 can likely shoulder stand this obstacle.
 A chockstone at the top provides an anchor to rap in if needed.

 Option 2: A bolt on the left, down canyon from the pothole is sometimes available, and provides a rappel in below the pothole.
 To access it, climb out 5 m ( 17 ft. ) UP canyon from the pothole on a slabby upclimb.
 Once up over the first tricky spot, it is an easy walk to the bolt.
 The rap length is about 8 m ( 27 ft. ).

 Option 3: Highly skilled people can chimney over this pothole with big exposure and penalty points, then chimney down on the other side. (not recommended, except for the very highly skilled.)

 Continue down canyon through more beautiful narrows and pools.
 The canyon will open a bit before a 8 m ( 27 ft. ) downclimb.
 This downclimb is a bit big, and can be rapped from a chockstone if people are uncomfortable with it.
 The narrows continue with a few easier downclimbs until you reach the final major obstacle.

 From the pothole, a short wide section leads to the final rap off a large boulder into the Cathedral.
-Bring 12 m ( 40 ft. ) of webbing in case this anchor needs replaced.
+Bring 12 m ( 40 ft. ) of webbing in case this anchor needs to be replaced.
 The rap is about 25 m ( 83 ft. ).
-Coil the ropes after the rap, walk down to the Escalante river, and follow the approach trail back to the trailhead.
+Coil the ropes after the rap, walk down to the Escalante River, and follow the approach trail back to the trailhead.